kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. The energy total should now read `0 Wh`

 * We recommend that this is done before travelling to the race venue.
 You will forget to do it on the day.
-* Note that the two meters use different units!
+* Note that the two meters measure energy in different units!

 ## Software startup and testing